Prosecutors seek death penalty for Charlie Kirk murder suspect. Key takeaways from the charges against Tyler Robinson

 In the “wooded area” off UVU’s campus, investigators located a bolt-action rifle containing “one spent round and three unspent rounds,” and the weapon was wrapped in a towel, the charging document says.
 The type of rifle and rounds fired were consistent with “the facts officers observed at the time of, and immediately after the shooting.”

-The towel, rifle and ammunition were then sent for forensic processing, the document said.
+The rifle was determined to be a Mauser Model 98 .30-06 caliber bolt-action rifle equipped with a mounted scope, according to court documents.
+The towel, rifle and ammunition were then sent for forensic processing, the charging document said.

 “DNA consistent with Robinson’s was found on the trigger, other parts of the rifle, the fired cartridge casing, two of the three unfired cartridges, and the towel,” according to the charging document.